About AmpAI¶

 AmpAI tools¶

-AmpAI encompasses multiple tools, each designed for a different stage of your workflow.
-The Customer Data Agent is a conversational starting point — describe what you want to accomplish and it generates segments or journeys from scratch.
+AmpAI encompasses many tools, each designed for a different stage of your workflow.
+The Customer Data Assistant is a conversational starting point: describe what you want to accomplish and it generates segments or journeys from scratch.
 The AI Assistants are embedded in individual editors for segments, journeys, and queries, where they help with detailed refinements, while the Consumption AI Assistant helps you understand how you are using Amps.

-A typical workflow might start with the Customer Data Agent to quickly create a segment and journey, then use the Manual edit option to open the specialized editors where the AI Assistants can help with detailed adjustments.
+A typical workflow might start with using the Customer Data Assistant to create a segment and journey, and then using the Manual edit option to open the specialized editors where the AI Assistants can help with detailed adjustments.

 Note

-Custom prompts set in AmpAI apply to all AmpAI tools, including the Customer Data Agent and all AI Assistants.
+Custom prompts and company context set in AmpAI apply to all AmpAI tools, including the Customer Data Assistant and all other AI Assistants.

 Tool |